Eat the Whales!

 Phase I: The Motive (An Excess of Democracy)

-By the 1970s, global elites faced a terrifying problem: the public was becoming too intelligent and too engaged.
-IQ rose ~3 points/decade so consistently psychologists treated the Flynn Effect as a law of nature (Dutton et al., 2016).
-This populace began protesting, organizing, and demanding real power.
+By the 1970s, global elites faced a terrifying problem: the general public was becoming too intelligent and too engaged.
+For a century, the numbers went one way.
+IQ scores rose across the industrialized world by about 3 points per decade; so consistently that psychologists began to treat the "Flynn Effect" as a law of nature (Dutton et al., 2016).
+This highly intelligent populace began protesting, organizing, and demanding actual power.

 "The problems of governance stem from an excess of democracy...
-Truman had been able to govern the country with the cooperation of a relatively small number of Wall Street lawyers and bankers." — Samuel P. Huntington, 1975
+Truman had been able to govern the country with the cooperation of a relatively small number of Wall Street lawyers and bankers."
+(Samuel P. Huntington, The Crisis of Democracy, 1975)

 Phase II: The Weapon (Balenine Starvation)

-Glowing vial connected to a holographic brain
+Glowing chemical vial containing bright purple liquid connected to a holographic human brain

 Phase III: The Cover-Up (The 1986 Kill-Switch)